danielbrenom/Ao3API/README.md

 **Any and all hosted systems derived from this project have no relation whatsoever and the original author claims no right to it.**

+It's also recommended to desist to do so, and if one chooses to go on with this intention, the original author demands to not be linked or having any right whatsoever.
+Any action taken from any party using this project as base is totally theirs.

 As the plataform is open-source and non-profit this project is also.